andrewkyngdon/BNU-Introduction-To-Statistical-NLP/README.md

 ```
 caffe train -solver w2v_solver.prototxt
 ```
 The Continuous Skip-Gram with Negative Sampling model uses a somewhat different architecture, a Netscope visualisation of which is [here](https://ethereon.github.io/netscope/#/gist/18cf971dc13cc75ed47cb5114bd62130).
 To train this model, edit the `net:` field in `w2v_solver.prototxt` to state `SkpGrmNeg.prototxt`.
+The HDF5 database can be downloaded from [here](https://drive.google.com/open?id=1Yhzgf3QEB0qqGdS5fd1QM3roN2gYdbDs).

 Pre-trained Automated Essay Scoring (AES) language models, based on the simple Bengio, et al, (2003) architecture, are provided.
 Use the notebook `aes.ipynb` to explore these; and to visualise the hidden layer activations using t-SNE.